An introduction to 2d conformal field theory: Modular invariant partition functions

 This is obviously true in this simple case.
 Because under T-transformations the characters $\chi_m^{(1)}$ only acquire a phase, we have shown that $\mathcal{Z}_{\widehat{\mathfrak{u}(1)}_1}(\tau,\overline{\tau})$ is modular-invariant.
 This process can be generalized to construct more complicated modular invariant partition functions.

 Let us look into the $k=2$ case as well.
 The modular invariant partition function is given as follows.

 Notice that the expression above is precisely the same as the torus partition function of a free complex fermion on a circle \eqref{free-fermion-minimal-model}, though the second equality above is non-trivial.
 This means that a free boson on a circle at $R=2$ is equivalent to a free complex fermion, and it is called ``Boson-Fermion correspondence'' (or bosonization, fermionization).
-We have already seen the equivalence in terms of operator correspondence in homework 4.
 This is a simple example of ``duality'', which provides us a pair of theories that describe the same physics (hence their physical quantities like multi-point function and partition function agree with each other).
-It provides not only different physical pictures but also important mathematical formulae, which we will see in the homework this week.